 Map it out

-I will make a general blueprint of where we’ll travel, mapping out approximately where we’ll stay and for how many nights roughly, key word: roughly.
+Lastly, if I’m going to plan an avaycay, I will make a general blueprint of where we’ll travel, mapping out approximately where we’ll stay and for how many nights roughly, key word: roughly.
 I don’t enjoy a timetable of events but I do enjoy having a certain purpose to the day, either restorative or adventurous.
 I’ll usually map it out either in my head, or on paper, which can be somewhat suspicious as I’ve recently discovered.

 Aside from those, the next thing I’ll think about is packing!
 Which I’m sure you have gathered is somewhat of a passion of mine.
 Clothing aside I’ll start to think about whether we’ll need reusable items (like water bottles, keep-cups, straws etc), then onto whether water purifiers or specialty gear are required (like hiking boots) and lastly whether any sporting equipment will be joining.
 They help to define the limitations on clothing.

 Next week we’re off to South Australia, so these last few days have been a mesh of all the above points to find the key places to visit.
 It also happens to be my birthday ~ Woohoo!
-Any advice?

 Have a lovely rest of weekend, until next time.